 What’s a Jack-Knife Accident and How Does it Happen?

 When a truck’s trailer is at a 45-degree angle from the cab, it’s more likely to cause a jack-knife accident.
 When a driver comes to a sudden stop on a wet or slick road, the vehicle may begin to skid and slide.
-If the trailer begins to spin towards the trailer at a faster rate than the cab, a jack knife will occur.
+A jack-knife will occur if the trailer starts to spin towards the trailer faster than the cab.

 An 18-wheeler’s 5th wheel is placed directly behind the cab.
 It’s a huge round metal plate that connects and secures the trailer to the truck above the driving tires.